Royal Black Institution apology to St Patrick's Church over march

 Fr Michael Sheehan said: "I welcome this positive development and the sincere Christian spirit behind it."

-The priest, who is administrator of St Patrick's Church on Donegall Street near the city centre, added: "I will respond more fully early next week and I will make no further comment until then."'Sense of injustice'
+The priest, who is administrator of St Patrick's Church on Donegall Street near the city centre, added: "I will respond more fully early next week and I will make no further comment until then."

 In its open letter, the Institution called for the replacement of the Parades Commission, which oversees contentious marches in Northern Ireland.